Colorado Plant Database

 - Click on the ‘Search for Plants’ tab or link and choose one of the search options, then click on the plant of interest to see the Plant Detail screen.

 - This link lists all plants that have been observed to bloom during a specific season.
 For example, when the spring button is clicked, a list is produced of all plants that bloom some time between January and May.
 Plants will sort in order of how early in the season they bloom.
 If a plant blooms in spring and again in the fall it will appear in both the spring and the fall lists.

-- Why might the colors in the photographs look odd?
+- Why might the quality of the photographs be poor?

 - The capabilities of your browser, computer, and/or monitor might not support the full resolution or range of colors in the photographs.
 To determine whether your system might need to be modified, please view this test image which should appear to you as a smooth transition of colors.